 Despite being incredibly common amongst sexually active individuals, sexually transmitted diseases (STDs) are rarely discussed or addressed.

-STDs seem to be surrounded by some confusion and mystery, and Mosaic Pregnancy & Health Centers is here to shed some light on this “taboo” topic.
+STDs seem to be surrounded by some confusion and mystery, and Mosaic Health is here to shed some light on this “taboo” topic.

 Here are some frequently asked questions regarding STDs:

 Yes — Sexually transmitted diseases, also called sexually transmitted infections (or STIs), are transmitted through sexual contact from one person to another, through the vagina, mouth, anus, and gential skin-to-skin.

 Because STDs are widespread and contagious, if you are sexually active, there’s a chance you could be infected.